MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/add-products-enhanced-experience.md

 Here's how the search results are ranked/ordered:

--  The records that have values that exactly exact match the keywords are shown first.
+-  The records that have values that exactly match the keywords are shown first.

 -   The records that broadly match the keywords are shown next.
 For example, if you enter **Windows 8.1** as the search keyword, it will search for product records that contain either Windows or 8.1 in the name or other supported fields.